 It states an energy rating from A-G and is based on the performance potential of the building (fabrics) and its services (heating, ventilation, lighting).
 The DEC comes with a recommendation report demonstrating how the energy performance can be enhanced.

-Display Energy Certificates can only be produced by an accredited Energy Assessor and should be displayed no smaller than A3 in a prominent place clearly visible to members of the public.
+Public Display Energy Certificates can only be produced by an accredited Energy Assessor and should be displayed no smaller than A3 in a prominent place clearly visible to members of the public.
 Fines can be issued for failing to display a DEC and failing to have a valid advisory report.

 DECs and Advisory Reports Validity Periods: